jacquessham/shell_basic/ch3/lesson2/dockerization/ex1/readme.md

 # Example 1 - Dockerize a Python Script
 In this folder, you may find the script on how to dockerize a Python script.
-The instruction may be found in the [Lesson 3.2.2](/..) folder
+The instruction may be found in the <a href="https://github.com/jacquessham/shell_basic/tree/main/ch3/lesson2/dockerization">Lesson 3.2.2</a> folder
 <br><br>
 The lesson material originates from Docker and presented by Patrick Loeber.